dcbaker/flatpaker/README.md

 write a small, simple toml file, fetch the sources, and get a ready to publish flatpak.

-It currently automatically does the following automatically:
+It currently does the following automatically:

 - Generates an appstream xml file
 - Generates a .desktop file